lord-re/lord.re/content/posts/123-librem-progress-report-19/index.md

 [Cet article](https://xmpp.org/about/myths.html) les abordent.

 Daniel Gultsch a écrit [un long article concernant ses efforts à lui ainsi qu'Andreas Straub pour rendre le chiffrement OMEMO disponible pour de nombreux clients XMPP](https://gultsch.de/omemo_by_default.html).
-Alors qu'ils ont eu besoin de plus de deux ans, Whatsapp, par exemple, a pu déployé le chiffrement du jour au lendemain.
+Alors qu'ils ont eu besoin de plus de deux ans, Whatsapp, par exemple, a pu déployer le chiffrement du jour au lendemain.
 Mais rien ne pourra mieux décrire leur épopée que la conclusion de l'article de Daniel :

 “…Enabling end-to-end encryption in a homogenous environment is easier than introducing it in a heterogenous one like Jabber… However, if something is hard to achieve there are two possible approaches: Either try your best and don’t give up, or put your head in the sand and create yet another walled garden that is no different from other proprietary solutions.”